 Even in the event of restructuring or reduced funding, your local police departments still need to protect critical infrastructure and respond to safety emergencies.
 These basic protections are the basis for any functional and secure society.

-The development of CAD systems was a conscious effort on behalf of the U.S. government to reduce the resources needed to perform these tasks by replacing them with smarter and more advanced processes.
+The development of Computer aided dispatch (CAD) systems was a conscious effort on behalf of the U.S. government to reduce the resources needed to perform these tasks by replacing them with smarter and more advanced processes.
 These programs have only evolved and improved over time to result in what we have today – a seamless integration between you and the first responders that you rely on.

 It takes a village to keep a village safe.
 We are all in this together now more than ever.
 Set yourself and your family up for the best emergency response available to you for only $5 a month with the Rescu app.
 Find out more today.